-Friday morning, on my way to meet up with a group of other single RVers, I packed up the RV for the first time in a long time.
+Friday morning, on my way to meet up with a group of other single RVers, I packed up the RV for the first time in awhile.
 I was excited to finally be taking the RV on the road after many months.
 But, like so many things, this packing-up made Bipolar Pye nervous.
-(Last time I moved from one side of the park to the other, she peed on the driver’s seat because she was so freaked out.)
+(Last time, when I moved from one side of the park to the other, she peed on the driver’s seat because she was so freaked out.)

-I didn’t think she would leave the comfort of her favorite, hard-to-get-out-of hiding spot, but much like my last choice of dates, I was wrong.
+I didn’t think she would leave the comfort of her hard-to-get-out-of hiding spot, but much like my last choice of dates, I was wrong.
 After pulling in the RV slides, I went outside and checked everything.
 When I opened the door to come back in Pye leaped out!

 She ran under the RV and toward my car on the other side.
-I didn’t see where she ended up, but I called to her, and looked around.
+I didn’t see where she ended up, but I called to her.
 No Pye anywhere in sight.
 I figured she went into the woods.
 I continued packing up and getting ready, hoping she would come back.

-After 30 minutes, I start the RV engine and drove to the nearby dump station to flush the tanks.
+After 30 minutes of packing, I start the RV engine and drove to the nearby dump station to flush the tanks.
 When I finished, I pulled the RV around to line up my tow car (known among RVers as a “toad”).
 Before starting my toad, I beeped the horn to make sure she wasn’t hiding up under it.
-No kitties run out from under the car, so I start the engine and line it up to begin connecting it.
-It takes me another 30 minutes to finish that task.
+No kitties ran out from under the car, so I started the engine and begin connecting it.
+Another 30 minutes go by.